-It’s free to join, and entirely private.
-Only other members of the network can see your profile and posts.
-You can access the hub on the web, and there’s also an App for iOS and Android.
+The Hub is free to join, and entirely private.
+Only other members of the Hub can see your profile and posts.
+You can access the Hub on the web, and there’s also an App for iOS and Android.

 “East Meets West was a fantastic opportunity for me as an Artistic Director of a venue to get to hear the key issues for companies in our region.”

 EAST MEETS WEST’S SUPPORTERS